DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 `cargo build --release`

-### Step 2: Generate a Preimage Hash of the Proposal for a forkless runtime upgrade
+### Step 2: Submit a Preimage Hash of the Proposal for a forkless runtime upgrade

 * Go to _Democracy_ page https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwestlake.datahighway.com#/democracy